evanlucas/eyearesee/README.md

 ## TODO

-- Allow creating more than one connection.
-- Implement more commands.
-Basic functionality works though.
-- Respect `showEvents` property for connections.
 - Better logo
 - UI definitely still needs some work (Header, logs, etc).
-- Decide if we do really want to show users in private messages.
 - Allow having channel properties
-- Persist channels so they can be auto joined on re-open.

 ## Author